Maltretieren/maltretieren.github.com/_posts/2014-11-02-Markdown-Parsers.md

 Headings are defined with `# h1 heading` or `#h1 heading`.
 There needs to be a blank line before the heading definition.
 RDiscount is more tolerant and renders the headings even without a blank line.

 ## Redcarpet
 The documentation can be found on [the Redcarpet GitHub repository](https://github.com/vmg/redcarpet).
+Redcarpet is released by [GitHub](https://github.com/blog/832-rolling-out-the-redcarpet)

 ## RDiscount
 The documentation can be found on [RDiscount GitHub repository](https://github.com/davidfstr/rdiscount).